Kourtney Kardashian Faces Lip Ring Backlash Amid Scott Disick Reunion Rumors

 Other comments included, “She is a little girl why rushing her to grow up by putting on a lip ring?” and “Why don’t you just add a belly button ring too.”

-In addition to Penelope, Kourtney Kardashian is mom to 7-year-old Mason Dash Disick and 2-year-old Reign Aston Disick.
-Kourtney Kardashian welcomed her three children during her 9-year relationship with Scott Disick, which came to an abrupt end in 2015, months after Reign’s birth, due to an outing in the South of France between Disick and his ex-girlfriend.
+In addition to Penelope, Kourtney Kardashian is the mom to 7-year-old Mason Dash Disick and 2-year-old Reign Aston Disick.
+Kourtney Kardashian welcomed her three children during her nine-year relationship with Scott Disick, which came to an abrupt end in 2015, months after Reign’s birth, due to an outing in the South of France between Disick and his ex-girlfriend.

-As fans of Keeping Up With the Kardashians may recall, Disick traveled to France with several people, including Chloe Bartoli, in July 2015 and shortly thereafter, photos of the former couple hit the web and in the photos, they were looking quite cozy with one another.
+As fans of Keeping Up with the Kardashians may recall, Disick traveled to France with several people, including Chloe Bartoli, in July of 2015.
+Shortly thereafter, photos of the former couple hit the web, and in the photos, they were looking quite cozy with one another.
 Right away, after Kris Jenner was seen discussing the photos on the show, Kourtney Kardashian put an end to their nearly decade-long romance.

-In the 2 two years since Kourtney Kardashian and Scott Disick parted ways, she’s been linked to Justin Bieber and Younes Bendjima while he’s been linked to a number of models.
+In the two years since Kourtney Kardashian and Scott Disick parted ways, she’s been linked to Justin Bieber and Younes Bendjima, while he’s been linked to a number of models.

 Just this year, Kourtney Kardashian and Justin Bieber have been spotted together numerous times.
-Meanwhile, Disick recently enjoyed the couple of several different women during a trip to Miami.
+Meanwhile, Disick recently enjoyed the company of several different women during a trip to Miami.

 Kourtney Kardashian and Scott Disick were rumored to be reconciling at the end of the year and embarked on a couple of vacations together.
 Then, at the end of January, things between them reportedly took a turn for the worse during a trip to Costa Rica, where Disick was allegedly involved in a fight with her family before leaving the island early and heading to Miami.